vpulim/node-soap/Readme.md

 });
 ```

-### Overriding imports URIs
+### Overriding import locations

-You can override the URIs of imports in the WSDL by specifying a `overrideImportLocation` function in the WSDL options.
-This works for both local files where `location` will be a path and for remote sources where `location` will be a URI.
+You can override the URIs or paths of imports in the WSDL by specifying a `overrideImportLocation` function in the WSDL options.

 ```javascript
 const options ={